UnderGraduate catalog: 2022/23

 Pre-Intermediate English 2

-In this course, students will learn academic uses of grammar and begin to perform basic research.
-Topics of applied grammar and paraphrase are an additional focus for students.
-Students will be able to present their knowledge of subjects in their field of study through informative essays.
-There is peer assessment in the form of review and editing feedback.
-This course is offered only in English.
+In this course, students will learn the academic uses of grammar and begin to perform basic research.
+They will also learn about applied grammar and paraphrasing.
+By the end of the course, students will be able to present their knowledge of subjects in their field of study through informative essays.
+Peer assessment will be conducted in the form of review and editing feedback.

 Course Code: ENGL 0006